 Why is that?
 Maybe it’s some unnameable force, but I saw it to a greater extent at the end of The Graduate as well.
 Benjamin Braddock went through hell and back again to get a girl.
 Lenny’s journey was bumpy, but it also felt lighter, even low-key.
 Still, it goes out with a pop song too; again, more subdued and still, there’s a concerted effort to lead us obliquely into the unknown future.

 The Graduate rode the pensive waves of Simon & Garfunkel while The Heartbreak Kid is provided a through-line by a cover version of The Carpenters’ “Close to You.”
 Although there is no comparison, we have a similar connection to a cultural touchstone.
-May’s film couldn’t find a more straight-laced song to keep on calling on only succeeding further in contributing to the unsettling dissonance.
+May’s film couldn’t find a more straight-laced song to keep on calling on only succeeding in further contributing to the unsettling dissonance.

-May does well to take the dippy setup that feels very Neil Simon and pushing it deeper still.
+May does well to take the dippy setup that feels very Neil Simon and push it deeper still.
 How a film about such a topic can be genuinely funny and somehow still manages slivers of warmth is beyond me.
 It’s a screwy feat of acuity, a true testament to the minds behind its creation.